msillano/Bridge-Tournemen/README.md

 # Bridge-Tournemen
 This web app manages 4 or 5 player Bridge (Chicago) tournaments, maintaining long-term rankings.
 A tournament is divided into days, games and hands.
 The individual results of each day are accumulated in a global ranking by player.
+Useful at home and/or at Bridge Club.

+For more infos see readme.txt (leggimi.txt in Italian).
+Some  screenshot in images dir.